 $FileNameWithoutExtension$, that will be replaced with actual file names.

-- In the Output paths to refresh text box, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
+In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, IntelliJ IDEA recognizes the files generated through compilation.

 Note, that changing the value in the Output paths to refresh field does not make the tool store its output in another place.
 If you still need to do that, specify the desired custom output location in the Arguments field: type the output paths with colons as separators and use macros.